 As a character, Dr Hyde does experiments IN the show.
 As the author, he does experiments WITH the show.

-These Sim incarnations of racing car characters spend most of their time doing scientific research, car racing, and other activities pertaining to football and rock / metal music.
+These Sim incarnations of racing car characters spend most of their time doing scientific research, car racing, playing intellectual games, and other skill-related activities not limited to football and rock / metal music.

 They are the aesthetic opposite parody of the bald and hairless Fringe Observers.

 As the Racing Men are NOT meant to be main characters in STM, (Xu, Ivanov, Baptiste and Rossi) play a more dominant role than their backup counterparts (Roberts, Lumiere, Ahmed and Morgen).